 As a graduate in Big Data you’ll be able to work in a wide range of sectors such as digital technologies, energy and utilities, financial services, public sector and healthcare.

-A minimum of a second class honours degree or equivalent in a numerate subject such as maths, computing, engineering or an analytic science.
+A minimum of a second class honours degree or equivalent.

 Applicants without these formal qualifications but with significant appropriate work experience are encouraged to apply.